 Can you sleep on your stomach during the first trimester?

 In general, yes.
 As long as you find it comfortable, you can do that.
 And, for quite a few weeks it will feel fine to sleep on your stomach during pregnancy.

-However, as you progress into your pregnancy, you’ll start to feel a lump in the baby area.
+However, as you progress a few weeks of pregnancy, you’ll start to feel a lump in the baby area.

 At this point, it is probably not dangerous to keep sleeping on your stomach, but it will start to be uncomfortable.